awsdocs/aws-site-to-site-vpn-user-guide/doc_source/modify-vpn-target.md

 ## Step 5: Update the transit gateway routing \(required when the new gateway is a transit gateway\)<a name="step-update-transit-gateway-routing"></a>

 When the new gateway is a transit gateway, modify the transit gateway route table to allow traffic between the VPC and the Site\-to\-Site VPN\.
-For information about transit gateway routing, see [Transit gateway route tables](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-route-tables.html) in the *Amazon VPC Transit Gateways*\.
+For more information, see [Transit gateway route tables](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-route-tables.html) in *Amazon VPC Transit Gateways*\.

-**Important**
 If you deleted VPN static routes, you must add the static routes to the transit gateway route table\.

+Unlike a virtual private gateway, a transit gateway sets the same value for the multi\-exit discriminator \(MED\) across all the tunnels on a VPN attachment\.
+If you are migrating from a virtual private gateway to a transit gateway and relied on the MED value for tunnel selection, we recommend that you make routing changes to avoid connection issues\.
+For example, you can advertise more specific routes on your transit gateway\.
+For more information, see [Route tables and VPN route priority](VPNRoutingTypes.md#vpn-route-priority)\.

 ## Step 6: Update the customer gateway ASN \(required when the new gateway has a different ASN from the old gateway\)<a name="step-update-customer-gateway-asn"></a>